ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

 ### Adding Visual Effects

-Right now, it's not super satsifying to shoot the gun--it's impossible to tell if you've made contact when shooting another player.
+Right now, it's not super satisfying to shoot the gun--it's impossible to tell if you've made contact when shooting another player.
 We expect some sort of splatter to happen!

 CORE has tons of visual effects and sound effects (often abbreviated to *vfx* and *sfx*) built-in that we can drag and drop onto the weapon.